-Tuan Sing Holdings, an investment holding company, and Mitsubishi Estate, a real estate development company, formed a 50:50 joint venture named PT Karawang Outlet Mall to develop and operate the mall.
+Tuan Sing Holdings, an investment holding company based in Singapore, and Mitsubishi Estate, a real estate development company based in Japan, formed a 50:50 joint venture named Karawang Outlet Mall to develop and operate the mall.

-The Grand Outlet – East Jakarta is being developed on a site area of 88,000m² in Karawang along the busiest motorway in Indonesia, which connects Jakarta and Bandung.
+The Grand Outlet – East Jakarta is located on a site area of 88,000m² in Karawang along the busiest motorway in Indonesia, which connects Jakarta and Bandung.
 This makes it visible to more than 180 million vehicles a year.

 The Karawang district is located an hour’s drive from central Jakarta.
 It is home to several tourist attractions, sightseeing locations and hotels.
-A high-speed rail line connecting Jakarta to Bandung is currently under development and is expected to improve connectivity to the mall.
+The mall is also 4km away from Karawang, one of the stops along Indonesia’s first high-speed rail (HSR) from Jakarta to Bandung.

-The new mall is expected to serve as a key attraction for the growing consumer class in Indonesia.
+The new mall serves as a key attraction for the growing consumer class in Indonesia.
 The country is one of the largest economies in Southeast Asia in terms of gross domestic product (GDP), according to the World Bank.
 The retail sector is a major contributor to the country’s GDP.

 Grand Outlet – East Jakarta details

-The Grand Outlet – East Jakarta will have two above-ground floors and a total area of 49,000m².
-It will have a leasable area of approximately 26,000m².
-It will house 180 stores offering a wide range of retail services and dining establishments.
+The Grand Outlet – East Jakarta has two above-ground floors and a total area of 49,000m².
+It has a leasable area of approximately 26,000m² housing 180 stores that offer a wide range of retail and dining services.
 The mall also features parking spaces for 1,000 cars and 180 motorcycles.

 Design and features